Plan your Wi-Fi network with NetSpot Wi-Fi planning tool

 When deciding on the type and number of APs to deploy consider the following:

-Perform a Predictive Site Survey
+Perform a Predictive Survey with WiFi Planning tool

 With all the information that you now have about network goals and user categories, it is time to use a planning tool to estimate the number of access points needed and the correct placement for them.

-Since version 3.0, NetSpot is able to perform predictive site surveys, allowing you to accurately simulate your wireless network environment without physically setting up any hardware, significantly streamlining the WiFi planning process.
+Predictive survey allows you to accurately simulate your wireless network environment without physically setting up any hardware, significantly streamlining the WiFi planning process.

 To start your predictive site survey using NetSpot, simply follow these steps: